-The Gourmet bean in Kona Coffee beans
+The Gourmet bean Lands in Kona

-The 1st Coffee Estate…
+The 1st Gourmet Coffee Estate…

 Well, it was a goat herder who gets the credit for introducing us to this amazing beverage, if a popular Ethiopian legend is to be believed.
 The story is that the herder, named Kaldi, made the amazing discovery quite by accident.
 He used to take his flock to graze over the Ethiopian plateau and when the goats grazed at a particular spot, he observed something unusual.
 They were so energetic that they would not sleep at night.
 Kaldi decided to pay more attention to what his goats were eating and he discovered that the berries of this particular tree were causing this peculiar effect.
 He dutifully reported this to the abbot of a nearby monastery and the good abbot promptly tried making a drink with the fruit and found that it had the same energizing effect on him too.
 Obviously, the other monks wanted to try it too and this is how the news of this energy giving berry started to spread far and wide as the monks grew the berries.

-The Arabica Bean
+The Arabica Bean and Gourmet Kona Coffee